syncfusion-content/fileformat-docs/File-Formats/PDF/Convert-HTML-To-PDF/Convert-HTML-to-PDF-in-Azure-Functions-Windows.md

 Step 2: Create a project name and select the location.
 ![Project naming](Azure_images/Azure_function/AzureFunctions2.png)

-Step 3: Select function worker as .NET 6.0(Long-term support) and select HTTP triggers as follows.
+Step 3: Select the function worker as .NET 6.0(Long-term support), and the selected HTTP triggers as follows.
 ![Convert HTMLToPDF Azure Functions Step3](Azure_images/Azure_function/AzureFunctions3.png)

 Step 4: Install the [Syncfusion.HtmlToPdfConverter.QtWebKit.Net.Core](https://www.nuget.org/packages/Syncfusion.HtmlToPdfConverter.QtWebKit.Net.Core/) NuGet package as a reference to your project using **Package Manager Console**.
 ![Convert HTMLToPDF Azure Functions Step4](Azure_images/Azure_function/AzureFunctions4.png)

-N> Starting with v16.2.0.x, if you reference Syncfusion assemblies from trial setup or from the NuGet feed, you also have to add "Syncfusion.Licensing" assembly reference and include a license key in your projects.
-Please refer to this [link](https://help.syncfusion.com/common/essential-studio/licensing/overview) to know about registering Syncfusion license key in your application to use our components.
+N> Starting with v16.2.0.x, if you reference Syncfusion assemblies from the trial setup or NuGet feed, you also have to add the "Syncfusion.Licensing" assembly reference and include a license key in your projects.
+Please refer to this [link](https://help.syncfusion.com/common/essential-studio/licensing/overview) to learn about registering the Syncfusion license key in your application to use our components.

 Step 5: Include the following namespaces in the **Function1.cs** file.